davidcana/Zcrud/README.md

 Some features of ZCrud are:

 * Automatically creates a main HTML table and loads records from server using AJAX.
 Supports server side sorting, paging and filtering using AJAX.
 The table can be editable too.
-* Automatically creates some typical forms:
+* Automatically creates some typical forms and sends and receives data from/to server using AJAX:
     * *create record* form.
     * *edit record* form.
     * *delete record* form.